Skip to main content

 Figure \(\PageIndex{11}\) shows an interactive iCn3D model of the GRB2-SH2 domain in complex with a high affinity phosphopeptide KPFpYVNVEF (1BMB)

-Grb2 exists in both a monomeric state which can bind SOS, and a dimeric state which can't.
-You would expect the equilibrium between the monomer and dimeric form would be highly regulated.
-When a phospho-tyrosine ligand is bound to Grb2 through its SH2 domain, the dimer dissociated.
+Grb2 exists in both a monomeric state, which can bind SOS, and a dimeric state, which can't.
+You would expect the equilibrium between the monomer and dimeric form to be highly regulated.
+When a phospho-tyrosine ligand is bound to Grb2 through its SH2 domain, the dimer dissociates.
 This also occurs on phosphorylation of tyrosine 160 (Y160) on Grb2, a post-translational modification found in human prostate, colon, and breast cancers.

 Figure \(\PageIndex{12}\) shows an interactive iCn3D model of the GRB2 N-terminal SH3 domain complexed with a ten-residue proline-rich peptide (1135 Ac-VPPPVPPRRR-NH2) derived from SOS (1GBQ)

-We will explore interactive structures of the small G protein Ras with the guanine nucleotide exchange factor SOS in the next chapter section.
+We will explore the structure of the small G protein Ras in conjunction with the guanine nucleotide exchange factor SOS in the next chapter section.

 After activation of Ras through GTP exchange for GDP, the GTP-Ras protein binds to and activates the kinase Raf.
 We will continue our exploration of that later in this section.